TandsPM/photolabs-starter/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `npm start` command.
+- Run the development web server using the `npm start` command in both the frontend and backend.